EUMETNET/openradardata-documentation/docs/1-ORD-API-overview.md

 The **Open Radar Data (ORD) API** is a service, which provides access to EUMETNET OPERA weather radar data and products and to links of a selection of national weather radar products.

 **ORD API** was developed within the EU- and EUMETNET-funded [RODEO project](https://rodeo-project.eu/), which created a user interface and Application Programming Interfaces (APIs) for accessing meteorological datasets designated as High Value Datasets (HVDs) under the EU Implementing Regulation (EU) 2023/138 of the EU Open Data Directive (EU) 2019/1024.
+This project is also in line with WMO WIS 2.0 strategy.

 Weather radar data are also classified as HVDs and, accordingly, one of the aims of RODEO is to provide near real-time and archived weather radar observations.
 The radar data ispublished both via a message queue using [MQTT](https://mqtt.org/) and through [EDR](https://ogcapi.ogc.org/edr/)-compliant APIs.
 Metadata will also be made available via [OGC Records](https://ogcapi.ogc.org/records/) APIs.
 The ORD API can be reached via **MeteoGate** which is a ‘One-Stop Shop’ for meteorological and hydrological products and data (more information can be found in [MeteoGate](https://meteogate.eu/)).